Donearm/Scientia/content/philosophy_and_religion/Christianity.md

 	* a description of people in heaven (with milky white skin, curly hair and wearing shiny clothes) and of the torments given to the sinner in hell is given.
 	* at the end of time every soul in hell will be pardoned thanks to the prayers of the souls in heaven but it is best if this remains a secret.
 	* [Integral text](http://www.earlychristianwritings.com/text/apocalypsepeter-mrjames.html).

+## Early Christianity Chrolonogy

+* 330 a.C.: neoplatonism is officially condemned
+* 336 a.C.: Arius is restored to communion after having been condemned in the previous First Sinod of Tyre (335 a.C.)

+## Non-theological facts

+### Antisemitism

+* Gregory of Nyssa was one of the primary theologians of the early Church.
+He famously cursed the Jews in a sort of prayer, in mid 4th century a.C.
+* Elvira, in south of Spain, in 306 a.C. prohibited any relationship between its citizens and Jews

+### Other facts

+* Ignatius of Antioch first used the greek word _katholikos_ to describe the Church (2nd century a.C.).
+He also opposed the term to "heretic", for the first time.
+  * He is also responsible for the idea of a monarchic conception of the bishops, where each christian community should be ruled by a bishop.
+* At the beginning of the 3rd century a.C. the bishop of Rome Hippolitus denounced at least 32 christian sects.
+* Porphyry was the author of a series of 15 books [Against the Christians](https://en.wikipedia.org/wiki/Against_the_Christians).
+No copy of any remain today, only citations from other writers.
+He was a neoplatonic thinker.